keras-team/keras/README.md

 ## Multi-backend Keras and tf.keras:

+**At this time, we recommend that Keras users who use multi-backend Keras with the TensorFlow backend switch to `tf.keras` in TensorFlow 2.0**. `tf.keras` is better maintained and has better integration with TensorFlow features (eager execution, distribution support and other).

-Keras 2.2.5 is the last release of Keras that implements the 2.2.* API.
-It is the last release to only support TensorFlow 1 (as well as Theano and CNTK).
+Keras 2.2.5 was the last release of Keras implementing the 2.2.* API.
+It was the last release to only support TensorFlow 1 (as well as Theano and CNTK).

-The next release will be 2.3.0, which makes significant API changes and add support for TensorFlow 2.0.
+The current release is Keras 2.3.0, which makes significant API changes and add support for TensorFlow 2.0.
 The 2.3.0 release will be the last major release of multi-backend Keras.
-Multi-backend Keras is superseded by tf.keras.
+Multi-backend Keras is superseded by `tf.keras`.

-At this time, we recommend that Keras users who use multi-backend Keras with the TensorFlow backend switch to tf.keras in TensorFlow 2.0. tf.keras is better maintained and has better integration with TensorFlow features (eager execution, distribution support and other).

-Bugs present in multi-backend Keras will only be fixed until April 2020.
+Bugs present in multi-backend Keras will only be fixed until April 2020 (as part of minor releases).

 For more information about the future of Keras, see [the Keras meeting notes](http://bit.ly/keras-meeting-notes).

 ------------------